UKCloud/documentation/articles/cloud-storage/cs-how-install-cloudarray.md

 As CloudArray is a fully integrated appliance, you don't have to spend money and resources managing operating systems for the solutions.
 It uses a combination of object storage and a local cache reserve to provide unlimited storage with near local storage performance, using the cache to store frequently used files locally, while asynchronously replicating data to UKCloud's Cloud Storage platform.
 CloudArray also supports Amazon's REST S3 API to expand on-premises SANs and NAS solutions with on-demand elastic cloud capacity.

 > [!TIP]
-> If you do not need the features of CloudArray such as deduplication and location caching, or do not require a fully-integrated cloud gateway appliance, you may want to consider [GeoDrive 2.0](cs-how-install-geodrive2-client.md) as an alternative.
+> If you do not need the features of CloudArray such as deduplication and location caching, or do not require a fully-integrated cloud gateway appliance, you may want to consider the [GeoDrive Client 2.0](cs-how-install-geodrive2-client.md) as an alternative.

 ## Use cases